northcoastmountainrat/Sitchensis/README.md

 * How to run tests:
    * To test that the code is configured properly and working upload the clean data file in the "SitchensisTests" folder called "Mothership_Clean.xlsx."
    * Run the program as described above.
    * If configured properly a folder with outputs will be created called "SitchensisOutputs."
-In it will be two log files.
+In it will be two log files and a calculated output file with the date appended.
    * Windows of scatterplots should pop up for outlier scanning.
    * Once these are closed, a browser window will pop up and render a 3D tree from the excel file.